We like data, and we like to share ...

 - better evidence to underpin policy to tackle climate change and target fuel poverty;

-- stronger innovation and enterprise in developing and delivering sustainable energy solutions;
+- stronger innovation and enterprise in developing and sustainable energy solutions;

 - a new basis for collaboration; and